roshk99/trajectory-plotting/README.md

 * Extracts position data, shifts, cuts, resizes, and smooths it
 * Plots the components and 3D trajectories
 * Simulates the movement of the robot along the trajectories (can convert to avi)
-* Currently using Puma 560 robot for simulation because of dedicated inverse kinematic function
+* Using optimization function for inverse kinematics of Jaco (it finds the elbow-down configuration and is not perfectly accurate)

 **See results folder for plots and videos**